 to occur.
 The costs and scope of the investigation must be decided upon

-by the lawyer and client.
-The investigation itself can be costly so the
+by the attorney and client.
+The investigation itself can be costly so

 - Evidence must be gathered, including medical charts and records, x rays